PySean/mutools/README.md

 The postprocessing steps are different depending on how you go about running multimutect.
 If you didn't use the --process\_whole\_bam option, you will need to run catenate.py on your directory before combine.py, otherwise combine.py is enough.
-This will produce a single VCF file with columns corresponding to each sample used in MuTect's analysis.
+If you've just processed a directory filled with chromosomal regions (i.e., chromosome1.bam, chromosome2.bam...) with the --process\_whole\_bam option, however, you will only need to run catenate.py with the --listfile option.
+Either way, appropriate processing will produce a single VCF file with columns corresponding to each sample used in MuTect's analysis.

 Unless you use an option provided by combine.py, you will also have a leftover directory of VCF files.
 I leave this choice up to the user, as multiple VCF